woctezuma/DiscordScraper/README.md

 > Input `channel_id` if you wish to scrape members from a particular channel.
 Otherwise, leave it to `0`.

 > [!Important]
-> For profile pictures, the image format is always `PNG`, no matter the file extension which you ask for via the JSON config.
+> For pictures, the image format is always `PNG`, no matter the file extension which you ask for via the JSON config.

 ## Usage